isabella232/OctoStyle/_pages/writing-for-octopus-tldr.md

 ### Broken links

-Validation will fail if links that don't resolve are include.
+Validation will fail if links that don't resolve are included.
 Check the links in your PR.